 Here are the important training and development KPIs to measure effectiveness:

-1. Training attendance
+1. Training Attendance Rate

-This is a simple KPI for training managers.
+Training attendance rate is a simple KPI for training managers.
 You’re probably already tracking it, even if you haven’t thought of it as a performance indicator.

 To get a good picture of attendance, measure

 - signups for all training;

 - attendance of courses and sessions for each participant.